-Impounding structures owned by Virginia Soil and Water Conservation Districts shall be exempt from all fees associated with this part in accordance with §10.1-613.5 of the Code of Virginia.
+Impounding structures owned by Virginia Soil and Water Conservation Districts shall be exempt from all fees associated with this part in accordance with § 10.1-613.5 of the Code of Virginia.
 There will be no fee assessed for a low hazard impounding structure exempted from fees pursuant to 4VAC50-20-51 or for the decommissioning of an impounding structure.

-Statutory Authority §10.1-605 of the Code of Virginia.
-Historical Notes Derived from Virginia Register Volume 24, Issue 25, eff.
+Derived from Virginia Register Volume 24, Issue 25, eff.
 September 26, 2008.